Happy tenth anniversary to this bizarre op-ed, "A Reconciliation on Gay Marriage" (David Blankenhorn and Jonathan Rauch, New York Times, 21 Feb 2009).

 "The First Amendment may make it unlikely that a church, say, would ever be coerced by law into performing same-sex wedding rites in its sanctuary.
 But religious organizations are also involved in many activities outside the sanctuary.
 What if a church auxiliary or charity is told it must grant spousal benefits to a secretary who marries her same-sex partner or else face legal penalties for discrimination based on sexual orientation or marital status?
 What if a faith-based nonprofit is told it will lose its tax-exempt status if it refuses to allow a same-sex wedding on its property?"

-Their solution to appease the religious organizations with these hypothetical problems:
+Here's their solution to appease religious organizations who may face these hypothetical problems:

 1. Same-sex couples should receive "most or all of the federal benefits and rights of marriage," but those partnerships wouldn't be called a "marriage" but rather a "civil union."
-(Apparently it makes a difference for some reason.
+(Apparently the term makes a big difference for some reason.
 Apparently certain religious organizations want the government to refer to opposite-sex couples as "married," even if those couples are secular and the marriage was performed in a courthouse, and to same-sex couples as having "civil unions," even if those couples are religious and their partnership is ceremonially recognized in a house of worship.
 Of course they do!
 That privileges gay-hostile religious organizations in determining what marriage is, and it takes the same power away from gay-friendly religious organizations.
+Meanwhile, gay couples still have "most" of their benefits and rights.
 Are you still with us?)

 2. The federal recognition of the partnership should apply only if the civil union was performed in a U.S. state with "religious-conscience" laws that allow religious organizations to refuse to recognize the civil union.
 (Not sure how this would play out.
 Why wouldn't same-sex couples just travel to a state that offers civil-unions-plus-state-level-discrimination to obtain the civil union that is recognized by the federal government, then choose to live in a state that has better state-level recognition?
-And what if a state has "religious-conscience" laws but then revokes those laws; would the federal government withdraw its recognition of civil unions previously contracted there?
+Opposite-sex marriages are not treated differently based on the state the marriage is performed in, so I don't know how the origin of the marriage would even be tracked, in practice.
+And what if a state has "religious-conscience" laws at the time someone's civil union is performed but then revokes those laws; would the federal government withdraw its recognition of the existing civil union?
 This is one reason why it makes no sense for the federal government to treat gay people based on how a particular U.S. state currently treats religious organizations.)

 3. "The federal government would also enact religious-conscience protections of its own," they said.
-(So, clearly the government does not accord same-sex couples "all of the federal benefits and rights of marriage," emphasis mine, if it simultaneously implements exemptions to that recognition that apply to same-sex couples but to opposite-sex couples.)
+So, clearly the federal government does not accord same-sex couples "all of the federal benefits and rights of marriage," emphasis mine, if it simultaneously implements exemptions.
+"Religious-conscience protections" means, again, that some people in some contexts are going to be allowed to discriminate against same-sex couples.
+Removing the teeth from nondiscrimination rules (whether federal law, or departmental policy, or...?) in a way that targets same-sex couples is inconsistent with giving them all their federal benefits and rights.

 I find this ten-year-old op-ed perennially instructive, even more so in hindsight because it was a proposed "compromise" (cough cough: an under-bus-throwing) that did not have to happen.